firepear/homefarm/docs/compute_install.md

 If the node uses wifi, bring it up with the following commands:

-1. `'ip addr'` to find the wireless interface (it will probably begin with `wlp`)
+1. Do `ip addr` to find the wireless interface (it will probably begin with `wlp`)
-1. `'wpa_passphrase ESSID WPA_PASSWD > /etc/wpa_supplicant/w.conf'` to
+1. `wpa_passphrase ESSID WPA_PASSWD > /etc/wpa_supplicant/w.conf` to
    generate a wpa_supplicant configuration file.
 This should work unless you have a very interesting WiFi setup (and in that case, you likely know what your conf file should look like and can manually create it)
-1. `'wpa_supplicant -B -i IFACE -c /etc/wpa_supplicant/w.conf'` to
+1. `wpa_supplicant -B -i IFACE -c /etc/wpa_supplicant/w.conf` to
    attach to WiFi
-1. `'dhcpcd IFACE'` to obtain an IP address.
+1. `dhcpcd IFACE` to obtain an IP address.
 This may take a few seconds to complete.

 Note for the next step: annoyingly, some versions of the Arch